basarat/youtube-retry-async/README.md

 }
 ```

-As a final example lets make the `sometimesSucceeds` function succeed only every 5th time and lets bump up our `safe` version to `10` reattempts
+As a final example to demonstrate reusability, lets make the `sometimesSucceeds` function succeed only every 5th time and lets bump up our `safe` version to `10` reattempts

 ```js
 let _track = 0;